juampa99/functionipy/README.md

 ## How to use
 The package provides three main structures: Try (function), Success (object) and Failure (object).

 Try simulates a try-except block, but instead of raising the exception, it returns a Failure object that contains the exception.
-In case the passed function doesn't raises an exception, Try retuns a Success object containing the return value of the function.
+In case the passed function doesn't raise an exception, Try retuns a Success object containing the return value of the function.

 Example failure:
 ```python